 “Just tired,” I said.
 He nodded and I said, “Edmund wasn’t that bad.”

 James said in surprise, “Yeah, he wasn’t.
 He got a bit obnoxious when we started talking about school but other than that, he was actually quite ni—”

 “James, have I ruined your life?”
-I blurted out.
+I blurted out, interrupting him.

 “What?” he asked, looking completely shocked.